turnaroundfactor/wazuh-kubernetes/instructions.md

 # Usage

-This guide describes the necessary steps to deploy Wazuh on Kubernetes.
+This guide describes the necessary steps to deploy Wazuh on Kubernetes fronted by a CloudFlare Zero Trust tunnel.

 ## Pre-requisites

 - Kubernetes cluster already deployed.
-- Kubernetes can run on a wide range of Cloud providers and bare-metal environments, this repository focuses on [AWS](https://aws.amazon.com/).
-It was tested using [Amazon EKS](https://docs.aws.amazon.com/eks).
+- Kubernetes can run on a wide range of Cloud providers and bare-metal environments, this repository focuses on [GCP](https://cloud.google.com/).
+It was tested using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
 You should be able to:
-    - Create Persistent Volumes on top of AWS EBS when using a volumeClaimTemplates
+    - Create Persistent Volumes on top of GCE Persistent Disks when using a volumeClaimTemplates
-    - Create a record set in AWS Route 53 from a Kubernetes LoadBalancer.
 - Having at least two Kubernetes nodes in order to meet the *podAntiAffinity* policy.
-- For Kubernetes version 1.23 or higher, the assignment of an IAM Role is necessary for the CSI driver to function correctly.
-Within the AWS documentation you can find the instructions for the assignment: https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html
-- The installation of the CSI driver is necessary for new and old deployments, since it is a Kubernetes feature.

 ## Overview